ThomasWeiser/elmfire/README.md

 ## Querying a Location

-`query : Ref -> Task Error QueryId` Start a query for the value of the location.
+`subscribe : Query -> Ref -> Task Error QueryId` Start a query for the value of the location.
 On success the task returns a QueryId, which can be used to match the corresponding responses.

+The first parameter supports currently only the constant `valueChanged`.
+In later version there will be more query types like `child added` and so on.

 All query responses a reported through the signal `responses`: